FortiShield/fortishield-qa/provisioning/roles/wazuh/ansible-wazuh-manager/README.md

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

-    - hosts: wazuh-server.example.com
+    - hosts: fortishield-server.example.com
       roles:
-         - { role: ansible-wazuh-server }
+         - { role: ansible-fortishield-server }

 License and copyright
 ---------------------

-WAZUH Copyright (C) 2016, Wazuh Inc. (License GPLv3)
+FORTISHIELD Copyright (C) 2016, Fortishield Inc. (License GPLv3)

 ### Based on previous work from dj-wasabi

  - https://github.com/dj-wasabi/ansible-ossec-server

-### Modified by Wazuh
+### Modified by Fortishield

-The playbooks have been modified by Wazuh, including some specific requirements, templates and configuration to improve integration with Wazuh ecosystem.
+The playbooks have been modified by Fortishield, including some specific requirements, templates and configuration to improve integration with Fortishield ecosystem.